• Skip to primary navigation

 • Pinch together the holes.

-• Cut eight individual pizzas using a cookie cutter and place on a nonstick cookie sheet.
+• Cut into 8 individual pizzas, or use a cookie cutter for a unique shape.
+Place on a non-stick cookie sheet.

-• Bake the crust for 10-12 minutes until golden and let crust cool completely.
+• Bake the pizza crusts for 10-12 minutes until golden, cool completely.

 • Dice strawberries.